 The course combines the rigours of academic, analytical discipline with the topical interest of issues of justice and society’s needs and expectations.

 Law is a demanding subject, but rewarding.
 It requires the capacity for clear, logical thinking and lucid expression.
 The lawyer must quickly be able to assimilate large amounts of source materials, such as the Law Reports, and be able to make, apply and criticise precise distinctions.
 The career prospects are very good indeed.
 The majority become solicitors or barristers.
-Keble admits one or two students a year for the four-year course in Law with Law Studies in Europe.
+Keble usually admits eight students to the jurisprudence programme annually, including one or two students a year for the four-year course in Law with Law Studies in Europe.

 At Keble: 8 (of which 1 or 2 will normally be on the 4 year course)